 Single-Step Sensor Installation Guide

-This guide covers the steps to install and configure sensors for a Kubernetes cluster using a single-step installation process.
+This guide covers the steps to install and configure sensors for a VM machine using a single-step installation process.

 Step 1: Create Configuration File